zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 consciousness cannot be obtained.
 This was said by the World-Honored One
 [SN.22.59]: "Bhikkhus!
 Form is selfless.
 Bhikkhus!
-Because if this form is me, this form will not cause disease, and will also be obtained in form: "My form is like this ; Don’t be like this in my form."
+Because if this form is me, this form will not cause disease, and will also be obtained in form: "My form is like this ; Don't be like this in my form."
 But, bhikkhus!
 Because form is selfless, therefore, form causes disease and cannot be obtained in form: "My form should be like this; my form should not be like this."